Presented by Megan Clowse, MD, a rheumatologist and associate professor of medicine at Duke University

 Many women with autoimmune conditions wonder whether they should stop or continue their medications during pregnancy or breastfeeding.
-Patients often ask if it is riskier to stop medication or continue them while trying to conceive, during pregnancy and while breastfeeding.
-What should be considered when evaluating the safety, risks, and benefits of medications during these periods?
+Patients often ask whether it is riskier to stop or continue medication while trying to conceive, during pregnancy, and while breastfeeding.
+What do women and their doctors need to consider when evaluating the safety, risks, and benefits of medications during these periods?
 How do you weigh the impact of both the disease and its treatment on your own health and your baby’s?